Only if a budget has been assigned to a task, the project will appear in the Reports/Budget Dashboard.

-Administrators and project managers (see Enterprise Plan: Project leader permissions) can choose between the view of their own projects and all projects for which they are authorized.
+Administrators and project managers (see Enterprise Plan: Project leader permissions) can choose between the view of their own projects (Personal) and all projects (Project Leader view) for which they are assigned.
 You can switch back and forth between your own budget dashboard and the overall view.

 1. Budget Dashboard - Personal View

-In the view "Personal" only the own tasks and budgets are displayed, this corresponds to the view your employees have available in the Budget Dashboard.
+In the view "Personal" only your own tasks and budgets are displayed, this corresponds to the view your employees have available in the Budget Dashboard.

 2. Budget Dashboard - Project Leader View

 In the Project Leader view, administrators can see the budgets of all projects, while project managers can only see the projects for which they are assigned.

 Marker 1: In the "Tasks" overview, you can see all the tasks available for you.

 Marker 2: In the "Users" area, you can see the users who are assigned to the tasks or are allowed to record for them.
 The bars show the hours "Used" visually separated into billable (green) and non-billable (orange).
 Red means, you are already over budget.